Did you know?

 Diet

 Adults have also been seen eating seaweed and sand, but sea robins are classified as carnivores.
-As they age, they do become somewhat more specific in what they choose to eat.
-Younger sea robins, especially of the northern variety (Prionotus carolinus), are known to have very diverse diets.
+As they age, they become somewhat more specific in what they choose to eat.
+Young ones, especially of the northern variety (Prionotus carolinus), are known to have very diverse diets.

-Interestingly anglers will use a plethora of bait to catch sea robins.
+Interestingly anglers will use a plethora of bait to catch them.
 They have been known to use anything from crabs, and small fish, to a wide variety of invertebrates.
-Some fishermen know the sea robin as a nuisance because they are unpleasant to handle, and they steal bait in search of food.
+Some fishermen consider them a nuisance because they are unpleasant to handle, and they steal bait in search of food.

 Reproduction